Autolook Week

-The Autolook Week is an annual motorsport festival was held for the first time in Turin from 7 to 11 September 2022.
+The Autolook Week is an annual motorsport festival held for the first time in Turin from 7 to 11 September 2022.

 The motorsport festival was presented by Andrea Levy, organizer of this event, of the Turin Auto Show held from 2015 to 2019 at Parco del Valentino and of Milano Monza Open-Air Motor Show (MIMO), together with Stefano Lo Russo, Mayor of Turin, and Alberto Cirio, president of the Piedmont Region.

 The event took place in the streets of the center of Turin on the occasion of the Centenary of the Autodromo Nazionale di Monza and the 2022 Italian Grand Prix.